The ABCs of female fertility testing

 - FSH, or follicle-stimulating hormone.
 Produced by your pituitary gland to prompt your eggs to mature for ovulation, low levels of this hormone at the start of your menstrual cycle indicate that you have a healthy egg supply and may respond well to IVF medications.
 High levels indicate that your egg supply is diminishing.

 - AMH, or anti-Mullerian hormone.
-Produced by immature egg follicles in your ovaries, high levels of this hormone indicate a healthy egg supply, while low levels indicate diminished ovarian reserve.
+Produced by immature egg follicles in your ovaries, high levels of this hormone indicate a healthy egg supply, while low levels indicate possible primary ovarian insufficiency.

 - OAR, or Ovarian Assessment Report.
 This comprehensive test combines both FSH and AMH tests with other blood tests to create an “Egg Retrieval Score” that estimates your available egg supply and can predict your response to IVF medications.